-An increased liability to gum disease (gingivitis and periodontitis) has been described in periodontal EDS, this having the potential to cause early tooth loss in adults.
+An increased tendency towards gum disease (gingivitis and periodontitis) has been described in periodontal EDS, this having the potential to cause early tooth loss in adults.
 Periodontal disease has also been suggested to arise in classical and vascular EDS.

 Implications for oral health care